Maurice Rocco: Legacy and influence

 Rocco was a headlining act for much of the 1940s, both in the United States and England.
 His stand-up piano playing became a byline.
 Because of his appearances in Hollywood musicals and "soundies" (musical short films) that were exported to Britain during the Second World War, Rocco's playing style was to influence several European post-war boogie-woogie specialists.
 He was an early influence on Ramsey Lewis and Bobby Short.

+A biography of Maurice Rocco, written by music scholar Benjamin Tausig, was published by Duke University Press in 2025.

 Recordings

-Rocco made his first recordings, for Decca, recording 12 sides in 1940 and '41.
+Rocco made his first recordings, for Decca, recording 12 sides in 1940 and 1941.
 Some of his most popular recordings first appeared on the Guild label, where he recorded 8 sides, with Cozy Cole on drums and Mack Stewart on bass.
 When this label went out of business, its catalog was sold to Musicraft Records in 1946, which re-issued all 8 of them.
-He cut 10 new sides for Musicraft in September, 1946, 7 of which were re-issued by Allegro on a vinyl 10 inch LP in 1957.
+He cut 10 new sides for Musicraft in September, 1946, 7 of which were re-issued by Allegro on a vinyl 10-inch LP in 1957.
 A Musicraft album of 78's numbered 449-452 was issued in 1946.